Shaheem7/remote-keylogger/README.md

 # Remote Keylogger

-Designed a simple remote keylogger using a python library named "pynput"
+Designed a simple remote keylogger using "pynput"